olubunmmy/LITA-Capstone-Project-1/README.md

   #### Data Collection

  ### Data Sources
-The datasets used in this was primarily gotten from open source online but they were made available to us by our facilitators.
+The datasets used in this project was primarily gotten from an open source online but they were made available to us by our facilitators.

  ### Data Description
-  The dataset include fields like:
+  The datasets include the following fields like:
   - Order ID
   - Customer ID
   - Product Name